Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Elementalist Thaumaturgy*

-Beast-tamers of a preternatural  kind, elementalists (or 'elementarii') are thaumaturges capable of bring into being sentient elements - elementals - to aid them in whatever task the elemental in question is appropriate for.
-Undines, for example, are water elementals popular with vodyanoi thaumaturges for maintaining the natural, healthy moisture level of their skin; luftgeists are air elementals of huge power often utilised for their offensive capablities; yags are animalistic, fire elementals, sometimes dangerous, sometimes small and tame enough to keep as (something like) a pet.
-There are also stranger elementals however: elementals of elyctricity, metal, sun, wood, darkness, even flesh.
+Beast-tamers of a preternatural  kind, elementalists (or 'elementarii') are thaumaturges capable of bringing into being sentient elements - elementals - to aid them in whatever task the elemental in question is appropriate for.
+Undines, for example, are water elementals popular with vodyanoi thaumaturges for maintaining the natural, healthy moisture-level of their skin; luftgeists are air elementals of huge power often utilised for their offensive capablities; yags are animalistic, fire elementals, sometimes dangerous, sometimes small and tame enough to keep as (something like) a pet.
+There are also stranger elementals: elementals of elyctricity, metal, sun, wood, darkness, even flesh.

 ---